 - Bowling.
 While this may not seem like the most romantic date night at first, after a fun night of friendly competition, you may find it’s the kind of fun you and your valentine were looking for.

-- For active couples, try the 2020 Cupid Shuffle 5k & 10k race.
+- For active couples, try the Cupid Shuffle Race.
 Get out there and conquer the cold with the perfect jog with the ones you love.
-There are roses for the ladies and chocolate for everyone!

 - Ice Skating, sledding and hot cocoa.
 Valentine’s Day in Wisconsin is always pretty chilly.
 Why not use it to your advantage and bundle up to go sledding or ice skating with your valentine?
 Many sledding and ice skating rinks have a lodge or coffee shop nearby to sip on some hot cocoa after.